 So how you can get around the Rockies?

 There are few private companies that have tour buses but only in Banff and Jasper area.
 It is possible to get a bus from Calgary to Canmore (CAD 67), Banff (CAD 72), Lake Louise (CAD 70) and Jasper (CAD 130); from Edmonton to Jasper you can take a bus (CAD 90) or train (twice a week CAD 60); and from Vancouver to Banff (CAD 135) you can take bus.
-See busbud for options.

 A few private companies can get you from Calgary airport/downtown to Banff and one weekend only service with on-it from Calgary to Banff (return CAD 10).
+See our post How to get from Calgary to Banff for more options.

 Buses in Banff National Park